 Food and Drink

 all the basics for breakfast and snacking: tea, coffee, bread, butter or margarine, jam, marmite, milk (dairy or oat), cereal, cereal bars, crisps.
 These are available for selection and collection in the Granary Barn kitchen when you arrive and throughout the course.
 Please advise on booking if you have specific dietary requirements and we will do our best to meet these.

 tea, coffee and biscuits for breaks in the day

-Non-residential bookings include all the above except the basics+breakfast pack
+Non-residential bookings include all the above except the basics+breakfast provisions